blackwinter-attic/lir/README.md

 </Files>
 ```

-The directories `web/sources` and `data/lab` have to be writable by the web server process.
+The directory `data/lab` has to be writable by the web server process.

 ## LINKS